 The use of bergamot oil is generally safe.
 But I still encourage you to err on the side of caution at all times.
 Always consult your physician before adding anything to your treatment plan.
 Due to its potential health risks, I discourage either topical or internal administration of bergamot oil to pregnant or nursing women and very young children.

-Taking bergamot oil orally is also not advisable for individuals with existing potassium deficiency, as it is known to deplete potassium stores in the body and cause muscle cramps and twitching.
+Taking bergamot oil orally is also not advisable for individuals with existing potassium deficiency, as it is known to deplete potassium stores in the body and can cause muscle cramps and twitching.

 Since bergamot oil can heighten your vulnerability to sun damage, never use it with photosensitizing drugs like Ciprofloxacin (Cipro), norfloxacin (Noroxin), lomefloxacin (Maxaquin), ofloxacin (Floxin), and levofloxacin (Levaquin), to name a few, as doing so may cause serious adverse reactions.